SentyTek/Syngine/INSTALL.md

 - Navigate to the `build/Ninja` directory in Terminal and run `cmake -S ../.. -G Ninja`.
 - Open the `.xcodeproj` file in the `build/Xcode` directory.
 It should open Xcode.
 - Navigate to the project settings, the root object in the file tree.
-- Create a new build target, select `External Build Tool` and name it `bakerman-build`.
+- Create a new build target, select `External Build Tool`, name it `bakerman-build`, set the command to the install location of Ninja, and the run location to `build/Ninja`.
-- Press `cmd + b` to build, and once that's finished **RERUN** Cmake and **REBUILD** Xcode!
-This is crucial to ensure shaders get properly built!
+- In Xcode, select everything except the project root in the file tree, right click and select `delete`, and select `Remove references`.
+- Select the `engine`, `editor`, `game`, `assets`, and `CMakeLists.txt` files and folders in the `Bakerman` directory, drag them into the Xcode project under the root, select `reference in place`, and add them to the `bakerman-build` target.
+- Run `where ninja` in Terminal and note the output.
+This is the location of the Ninja build tool on your computer.
+- Click on the build scheme in Xcode's top center status bar and click on `Edit schemes`.
+- Go to the build tab and remove all the targets, replacing them with the one you just created.
+Save the scheme, we'll come back to it later.
+- Run `ninja` in the `build/Ninja` directory in Terminal to build the project.
+- Go back to the scheme editor in Xcode and in the run tab, change the executable to run, select other, and choose `Bakerman/build/Ninja/Debug/Bakerman.app`.
+If this does not exist, you may have to build the project with `cmd + B` in Xcode.
+Do not choose `build/Ninja/Bakerman.app`, that is a template used by the build system.
+- You should now be able to build with `cmd + B` and run and debug under LLDB in Xcode with `cmd + R`.
   - Xcode may present an error about BX_CONFIG_DEBUG not being defined.
-This is fine, delete the erroring if statement.
+This is fine, delete or comment out the erroring if statement.
-- Press `cmd + r` in Xcode to run, or open the compiled `bakerman.app` app bundle in the `build/Debug` folder.

 #### Editing with an external IDE
+- In Terminal in the `build` folder, run `cmake -S .. -G Ninja`, and run `ninja` to build the project.
+- You can open the application from the `build/Debug` folder.

 ### Linux
 - Clone or download the repository
 - Move the downloaded folder somewhere so the file structure is like this:
   ```
-  /myProject
-    /build
-    /engine (This is the cloned repo)
+  Bakerman (The cloned Bakerman repo)
+       ├─ build
+       ├─ game
+       ├─ editor
+       ╰─ engine (This repository)
   ```
-- In Terminal in the `engine/` folder, run `git submodule update --init --recursive` to download all third party addons.
+- In a terminal in the `engine/` folder, run `git submodule update --init --recursive` to download all third party addons.
 This may take a moment
 - Move the `engine/testgame` folder to the `myProject` folder, so it is outside of `engine`
 - Navigate to the `build` folder of your project (`myProject`) and run these commands in Terminal:
   - `cmake .. -G Ninja`